The Best Way to Save for Kids College: A Comprehensive Guide

 Setting a Savings Goal

 Once you have a target, break it down into manageable monthly savings targets.
 For example, if you saved $150 per month for 18 years for your child’s college education, you would have about $32,000.
 If you start saving later, such as when your child is in high school, you’ll need to save more per month to meet your goals.
 Use online calculators to factor in the potential growth of your investments due to compound interest.
-Adjust your savings plan based on your financial situation and any expected contributions from other sources, such as scholarships or financial aid.
+Regularly adjust your savings plan based on your financial situation and any expected contributions from other sources, such as scholarships or financial aid.
 For more detailed steps on setting a savings goal, visit College Ave’s step-by-step money-saving guide.

 Automating Savings